salahmed-ctrlz/WebRTC-Video-Chat-Platform-with-E2E-Encryption/README.md

 3. **Access the Public URL**

    Ngrok will display a forwarding URL (e.g., `https://abc123.ngrok.io`).
-Share this URL or use it on your mobile device to access your WebRTC Video Chat Platform over the internet.
+Use this URL to access your WebRTC Video Chat Platform over the internet or share it with testers.

 ---